luckybird1994/ASAM/README.md

 ## News
 - [x] [2024.02.27] Paper is accepted by CVPR2024 and GitHub repo is created.
+- [x] [2024.03.10] We release the training code, pre-trained models, datasets and online demo.

 ## ToDo

-Training code, pre-trained models, and other related materials will soon be open source.
+More kinds of ASAM (vit-large and vit-huge) will soon be open source.

-## Highlights
+## :fire: Highlights

-`ASAM` is the enhanced version of SAM, improving the generalizability and keeping the original model structure.
+**ASAM** is the enhanced version of SAM, improving the generalizability and keeping the original model structure.
 Without any pain, ASAM can replace the SAM anywhere for better performance.
-We release [ASAM checkpoint](sdasd) on huggingface.
+We release [ASAM checkpoint](https://huggingface.co/xhk/ASAM/tree/main) and [continuously updated checkpoints](https://huggingface.co/xhk/ASAM/tree/main) on huggingface.
 Just enjoy!

 ## Install